Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 <!-- > -->

 Note!
 React apps have some special requirements, they are a little more than simple web pages.
-They also require a special build process.
 The steps below create an electron app using a Create React App (CRA) project.

 <!-- > -->